aguzmans/cool-storage/README.md

 1. Auth will Use LDAP
 2. We will use the ORGs from seafile and their user system.
 3. The org admin should be able to use these features or give other users access to do this.
-4. Still need to make our mind about if we will bill for the interactions with NiHao Cloud or not.
+4. Still need to make our mind about if we will bill for the interactions with other cloud or not.

 # Other general characteristics of the architecture
 1. Auth with LDAP.